pensjonatus/flash-fiction/blog/papers.md

 ---
-title: 'Papers'
+title: Papers
 date: '2012-05-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Benjamin and Tara were sitting on a park bench.
 The leaves were falling off the